MisterJames/GenFu/README.md

 AngelaSmith
 ===========

 Angie is one of the brightest gals around.
 Using her powers of insight and female comprehension, she can fill in all the details for you on anything you throw at her.

-Use Angie's static methods to new up new objects for testing, design-time data or seeding a database.
-Watch how fast she is at learning new languages, dialects or themes, all the while making your test or sample data more realistic.
+Use Angie's static methods to new up new objects for testing, design-time data or seeding a database.Watch how fast she is at learning new languages, dialects or themes, all the while making your test or sample data more realistic.

 She even has a pretty good sense of humor!